wp-plugins/xili-language/readme.txt

 = Roadmap =

+* improve performance by better separation between backend and frontend (2 classes)
 * Improved documentation for template tags and functions - [started here in xili wiki](http://wiki.xiligroup.org).
 * Delivery of a *premium* services kit (with powerful features and attractive fees) packaged with professional training and support.